garagehive/garagehive.github.io/docs/garagehive-accountancy-routines.md

 # Accountancy Routines

-The purpose of this document is to assist with your accountancy routines, if all the tasks in this document are routinely completed your accounts should be accurate.
-If you are unsure how to complete any of the tasks, please contact support.
+This article aims to support your accountancy routines.
+By consistently completing all tasks outlined here, you can maintain accurate accounts.
+If you need clarification on any steps, please reach out to support for assistance.

 ## Tips and recommendations